 Some small businesses can write off the full cost of some assets in the year they buy them, rather than capitalizing them -- deducting their cost over a number of years.
 (See Nolo's article Current vs. Capital Expenses for information on expenses that must be capitalized.)
 Under Section 179 of the Internal Revenue Code, you can currently deduct up to an annual threshold amount the cost of equipment and certain business assets you purchase and place in service that year.
 Some assets don't qualify for the Section 179 deduction, including real estate, inventory bought for resale, and property bought from a close relative.

-There is also a first-year bonus depreciation deduction in effect for 2014 (and 2012 and 2013).
-This special deduction allows taxpayers to depreciate an additional 50% of the adjusted basis of qualified new property during the first year the property was placed in service.
+There is also a first-year bonus depreciation deduction in effect through the end of 2019.
+This special deduction allows taxpayers to depreciate an additional percentage of the adjusted basis of qualified new property during the first year the property is placed in service.
+The bonus depreciation amount is 50% for 2015 through 2017, 40% for 2018, and 30% for 2019.
+It will not be available in 2020 or later.
 This deduction can be taken in addition to the Section 179 deduction and offers tremendous tax savings.

 If you move because of your business or job, you may be able to deduct certain moving costs that would otherwise be non-deductible personal living expenses.
 To qualify, you must have moved in connection with your business (or job, if you're an employee of your own corporation or someone else's business).
 The new workplace must be at least 50 miles farther from your old home than your old workplace was.
 (Technically, moving expenses aren't business expenses; there's a special place to list them on your Form 1040 tax return.)